CyrilBaah/Flask-student-API/README.md

 # Student Rest API
-This project is a Django REST API to manage students with PostgreSQL.
-The Student Rest API is to perform simple operation on student data utilizing a Python backend with Django and Postgres for the database.
+The Student Rest API is to perform operations on student data utilizing a Python backend with Django and Postgres for the database.

 ## Technology Stack